As a true island lover I am a big fan of Greece, and since I only visited 2 Greek islands so far, I still have 5,998 to go!

 Highlights of Kos

-Sunset from Oromedon Restaurant Zia
+Sunset at Oromedon Restaurant Zia

 Ruins of Saint Stephan Basilica near Kefalos